analogdevicesinc/ai8x-training/README.md

 Both projects are set up for flake8, pylint, and mypy.
 The line width is related to 100 (instead of the default of 80), and the number of lineas per module was increased.
 Code should not generate any warnings in any of the tools.

+flake8, pylint and mypy need to be installed into the virtual environment:

+    pip3 install flake8 pylint mypy

 -----------------------